glory-ka/knowledgeTrace/editor/vim/vim-03.md

 :setlocal path=.,**  "allow search into subdirectories :find <filename>     "works well if path+=**

-:filetype detect     "used to reload a file type specific configuration file (~/.vim/after/python.vim)
+:set ft?             " show the filetype of the current file :filetype detect     "used to reload a file type specific configuration file (~/.vim/after/python.vim)

 :vert term  " Open a terminal